rjhilgefort/lodash-extras/README.md

     - lodash-ember-extras
   - Modify src to operate in an independent fashion
   - Add uglify
+  - Setup basic README
   - Submit bower package
 - v0.2.0
+  - Better README
-  - conditionally require lodash as bower dep or npm dep so it's not assumed to be present
+  - Conditionally require lodash as bower dep or npm dep so it's not assumed to be present
   - Modify for use as node module
   - Make npm package
   - Setup testing framework